Open-Transactions/docker/ci/README.md

 ### Compiling opentxs

-Compile scripts are located in the image /usr/bin/build-opentxs-clang and /usr/bin/build-opentxs-gcc
+Compile scripts are located in the image /usr/bin/build-opentxs-clang and /usr/bin/build-opentxs-gcc and should be used as the image entrypoint

+The entrypoint scripts one parameter for the named opentxs configuration from /var/lib/opentxs-config.

+Valid values are: test01 test02 test03 test04 test05 test06 test07 test08 prod nopch full

 #### Example